 “No, I’ll just drive.
 You hate being hot and I don’t mind.
 It’s not a problem,” I said to my husband who was growing more irritable every minute.

-It was 3:00 in the afternoon and the heat from the high desert, Colorado sun was rising in waves off the parking lot asphalt.
+It was 3:00 in the afternoon and the heat from Colorado's high desert sun was rising in waves off the parking lot asphalt.
 Instead of icy blasts, the air conditioning in our SUV was only giving off cool spurts.
 My husband had replaced at least 4 different parts, each time thinking he’d found the faulty bit, but none of it helped and we couldn’t delay.
 We wanted to be home before August 1st when Massachusetts would start enforcing a mandatory 2-week quarantine for travelers.
 I clicked the remote to unlock the car doors.

 Everyone climbed in and I turned the ignition.
 I was ready to go.
 We only had to drive a 1,000 miles this time!
 There was a hotel waiting for us in St. Louis.
 I had my audiobook queued up, my peach milkshake in hand, and a bag of presents on the floor behind me.
 I smiled.